sergioasensio/grunt-less/Readme config-grunt-less.txt

 Create a package.json file
 ******************************************************************
-Run Node.js (LTS version recommended) shell and move to your project folder, execute: $ npm init A package.json must be created
+Run Node.js shell and move to your project folder, execute: $ npm init A package.json must be created

 Install Less if you don't have installed previously